cmdoret/master_archive/README.md

 6. Type ```make``` to run the pipeline

 To run the pipeline with new data in the form of demultiplexed, trimmed reads:
-1. Describe your samples by writing 2 files names `popmap` and `individuals`, respectively.
-The structure of the `popmap` file is described on the official STACKS website (here, populations should be the sex of individuals).
+1. Describe your samples by writing 2 files named `popmap` and `individuals`, respectively.
+The structure of the `popmap` file is described on the [official STACKS website](http://catchenlab.life.illinois.edu/stacks/manual/) (here, populations should be the sex of individuals).
 The `individuals` file is a tab delimited text file with 4 columns with the following headers included:
 * Name: The name of samples.
 This should be the prefix of their data files.
 * Sex: F for females and M for males.
 * Family: Clutches to which the individual belongs.
 These can be any combination of letters and numbers.
 * Generation: Useful if there are mothers and offspring.
 Values should be F3 for mothers and F4 for offspring.
+2. Create an empty folder named data and place the 2 files inside.
+This folder needs to be located inside the same directory as src.
+3. Place your reads in a subfolder of data named `processed` and your reference genome in a subfolder named `ref_genome`.
+If you wish to use different folder names, just edit the corresponding paths in `config.mk`.
+4. Type `make` in the command line.
+Once the pipeline has finished running, type `make ploidy` to infer ploidy from the homozygosity of variant sites.
+Note the threshold selected to define ploidy is adapted to the dataset presented here.
+You will probably need to define a threshold yourself by inspecting the distribution of homozygosity (HOM variable) in `data/ploidy/thresholds/fixed` and set the variable  `fixed_thresh` in `src/ploidy/haplo_males.py` to this value.
+Once you have modified the threshold, run `make ploidy` again to update the ploidy.
+5. Type `make -B` to run the pipeline again without haploids.

 ### Status: